-To be completed by the Head teacher/ Chair of Governors / CEO
+To be completed by the Head teacher/ Chair of Governors / CEO has the LADO/DOFA been contacted?
+Yes/ --

 Does the information provided suggest that the adult has:-

 - behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or relating to a child; - behaved towards a child or children in a way that indicates that he/she may pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children.